Canon SX50 vs Nikon D810

 Studio photographers will appreciate that the Nikon D810 (unlike the SX50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX50 and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the D810 have been discontinued, but can regularly be found used on ebay.
 The SX50 was replaced by the Canon SX60, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX50 and D810 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Nikon D810 Manual.

 So what is the bottom line?
 Is the Canon SX50 better than the Nikon D810 or vice versa?
 The listing below highlights the relative strengths of the two models.